sgoodluck/distributed-image-uploader-project/README.md

 This was a very fun assignment!
 I particularly enjoy working on problems that have these real-world constraints and somewhat nebulous requirements.

 Overall, this process took me a bit under 5 hours (including diagrams, readmes, research, etc).
-The actual endpoint was easy and I thought it would be fun to implement containerization and a database to simulate what this might look like in the real world.
+The actual endpoint was easy and done in about an hour so I thought it would be fun to implement containerization and a database to simulate what this might look like in the real world and spend some more time with it.

 I'm absolutely open to feedback and understand that I may have missed some important considerations in this submission.